-To improve the beauty of the city's public outdoor spaces, and ensure an even healthier and cleaner experience for New Yorkers, smoking is prohibited within New York City's parks, beaches and pedestrian plazas.
+To improve the beauty of the city's public outdoor spaces, and ensure an even healthier and cleaner experience for New Yorkers, smoking and vaping is prohibited within New York City's parks, beaches and pedestrian plazas.

 Public Spaces Covered by the Smoking Ban

-Smoking is prohibited in the following areas:
+Smoking and vaping is prohibited in the following areas:

 - All New York City parks except median strips

 - Public golf courses

 - Sports stadia grounds

 - Pedestrian plazas such as those at Times Square and Herald Square.